Beta testing starts in August 2026

 It’s a method.

-RevoMemo is built on four decades of research.
-Every flashcard, every review, and every decision in the app stems from science—not intuition.
+RevoMemo was built on four decades of research.
+Every flashcard, every review, and every decision in the app stems from science — not intuition.

 Spaced repetition effect